soos-io/kb-docs/DAST/Script.md

 It runs the [ZAP](https://www.zaproxy.org/) spider against the specified target for (by default) 1 minute and then waits for the passive scanning to complete before reporting the results.

 This means that the script doesn't perform any actual ‘attacks’ and will run for a relatively short period of time (a few minutes at most).

-By default, it reports all alerts as WARNings but you can specify a config file which can change any rules to `FAIL` or `IGNORE`.

 This mode is intended to be ideal to run in a `CI/CD` environment, even against production sites.